 Interested in joining ACCESS?
 We are currently recruiting for our fall cohort!
-If you are a high school student or freshman in college, please email us to learn more about the program, or fill out an application by October 4th, 2021 here.
-The program will officially begin on Tuesday, October 12th, and will run for 10 weeks.
+If you are a high school student or freshman in college, please email us to learn more about the program, or fill out an application here and we will notify you when our next 10 week program will begin.
 We hope you join us!

 Airway Science for Kids would like you to be aware of a variety of scholarships available to young people interested in aviation.
 Scholarships are available from a number of organizations including our own scholarship for TeenFlight™ students who graduate from a build, and then come back as a volunteer student mentor.

 Airway Science for Kids Inc. offers students who complete the TeenFlight™ program with assistance in flight training,

 useful toward gaining a pilot license.
 Those wishing to consider entering the program should contact us.

 Each year EAA Chapter 105 awards a number of youth flight training scholarships, which are intended to assist young people in the Oregon/Southwest Washington area in their pursuit of learning to fly and advancing their aviation skills.
 Apply Here